Root Canal Therapy Endodontics Near Me El Paso, TX 915.595.3333

 Root Canals El Paso, TX

 Root canal therapy is usually needed when the nerve of a tooth is decaying or infected.
-In order to save your tooth, Dr. Perkins must remove the dental pulp, nerves, bacteria, and any decay from the tooth.
+In order to save your tooth, our dentist must remove the dental pulp, nerves, bacteria, and any decay from the tooth.
 He then has to fill the empty space with specially medicated dental materials, which restore the tooth to its full strength and function.

 Root canal treatment can take one to two office visits, depending on the presence of infection and the required treatment plan.
 After the root canal, the tooth continues to function like any other tooth.
 With good oral hygiene recommended by the doctor, the restored tooth has the potential to last a lifetime.